univention/univention-corporate-server/doc/app-center/configurations.rst

 What happens with ``update-certificates``?

--  The UCS root CA certificate is copied to ``/usr/local/share/ca-certificates/ucs.crt`` inside the container.
+* The UCS root CA certificate is copied to ``/usr/local/share/ca*certificates/ucs.crt`` inside the container.

--  update-ca-certificates is executed in the Docker container, if it exists, to update the CA certificate list.
+* update-ca-certificates is executed in the Docker container, if it exists, to update the CA certificate list.

--  The UCS root CA certificate is copied to ``/etc/univention/ssl/ucsCA/CAcert.pem`` inside the container.
+* The UCS root CA certificate is copied to ``/etc/univention/ssl/ucsCA/CAcert.pem`` inside the container.

--  The Docker host UCS certificate is copied to ``/etc/univention/ssl/docker-host-certificate/{cert.perm,private.key}`` and ``/etc/univention/ssl/$FQDN_DOCKER_HOST/{cert.perm,private.key}``.
+* The Docker host UCS certificate is copied to ``/etc/univention/ssl/docker*host-certificate/{cert.perm,private.key}`` and ``/etc/univention/ssl/$FQDN_DOCKER_HOST/{cert.perm,private.key}``.

-Every app can define a update_certificates script.
-In the app provider portal it can be added on the tab Advanced in the section Certificates.
+Every app can define a ``update_certificates`` script.
+In the app provider portal it can be added on the tab :guilabel:`Advanced` in the section *Certificates*.

 Example: